piotrd22/Marketplace/README.md

 To get to the app's home page, simply go to `http://localhost:5173/` in your browser.

 The application will have data because each time the backend is starting, it feeds the database with dummy data.

+The application will also contain one user with credentials:
+- username: piotrd
+- password: password

 ## Technology stack